Cghlewis/crystal_site/content/projects/codebook/index.md

 + Mean (if continuous)

 A table of all packages I reviewed can be found here: https://cghlewis.github.io/codebook-pkg-comparison/

-If you see that I have mistakenly marked any category for any package, please let me know and I will update!

 Ultimately I have narrowed the table down to these 5 packages.
 I removed several packages from this final table because they do not work well with haven::labelled() data and/or they do not meet enough of the criteria above.